Cledus T. Judd: 2000–2005

 After leaving Razor & Tie Records, Judd signed to Monument Records Nashville in 2000 to release his fifth album, Just Another Day in Parodies.
-This album produced his first chart single in "My Cellmate Thinks I'm Sexy", a parody of Kenny Chesney's 1999 single "She Thinks My Tractor's Sexy" which referenced Chesney's and McGraw's 2000 arrest for stealing a Mounted Reserve officer's horse.
-The parody charted at No. 61 on Billboard Hot Country Singles & Tracks (now Hot Country Songs).
-Following this song was another chart single, "How Do You Milk a Cow" (based on Toby Keith's "How Do You Like Me Now?!"), which peaked at No. 67; the music video also features Toby Keith.
+This album produced his first chart single in "My Cellmate Thinks I'm Sexy", a parody of Kenny Chesney's 1999 single "She Thinks My Tractor's Sexy", which referenced Chesney and McGraw's 2000 arrest for stealing a mounted reserve officer's horse.
+The parody charted at number 61 on Billboard Hot Country Singles and Tracks (now Hot Country Songs).
+Following this song was another chart single, "How Do You Milk a Cow" (based on Toby Keith's "How Do You Like Me Now?!"), which peaked at number 67; the music video also features Toby Keith.
 In 2002, he released Cledus Envy, followed later that year by a Christmas album entitled Cledus Navidad.
 At the end of the year, Judd also made an appearance in the music video for Keith's "Who's Your Daddy?".

 His last release for Monument was a six-song EP called A Six Pack of Judd, released in 2003.
 After Monument closed its Nashville division, he signed to Koch Records Nashville to release a second EP, the four-song The Original Dixie Hick, later in 2003.
 This release, which contained parodies pertaining to the Dixie Chicks, also produced his third chart single in "Martie, Natalie and Emily (The Continuing Saga Of)", a parody of Brad Paisley's "Celebrity".

 Judd's final release for Koch was 2004's Bipolar and Proud.
-This album produced two more chart singles for him, including his highest-peaking, the No. 48 "I Love NASCAR", which parodied Keith's "I Love This Bar" and included guest vocals from Keith himself.
-Following this song was the No. 58 "Bake Me A Country Ham", based on Tracy Lawrence's "Paint Me a Birmingham".
+This album produced two more chart singles for him, including his highest-peaking, the number-48 "I Love NASCAR", which parodied Keith's "I Love This Bar", and included guest vocals from Keith himself.
+Following this song was the number-58 "Bake Me a Country Ham", based on Tracy Lawrence's "Paint Me a Birmingham".